-Heaven and earth are never this close as today.
-Today, 2nd of November is the Day of the Dead, when spirits come to earth to meet their relatives and eat and drink with them.
-At least this is what happens in Mexico…
+Heaven and Earth are never as close as they are today.
+Today, November 2, is the Day of the Dead, when spirits come to Earth to meet their relatives and eat and drink with them.
+At least this is what happens on the Day of the Dead in Mexico…

-On this day people visit their dead in cemeteries.
-They bring food, drink, they play cards, sing songs and pray.
-They also make colourful altars to their family spirits in their houses, which are decorated with flowers, feathers, nuts, candies and chocolate skulls.
+On this day, people visit their dead in cemeteries.
+They bring food and drink.
+They play cards, sing songs, and pray.
+They also make colorful altars to their family spirits in their houses, which are decorated with flowers, feathers, nuts, candies, and chocolate skulls.

-Posada published his etchings in public press, often with a satirical message.
-This time however it’s more a moralistic one: it’s never too late to pick up sports!
+Posada published his etchings in the public press, often with a satirical message.
+This time, however, it’s more a moralistic one: it’s never too late to pick up sports!

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.